 1. For Sale By Owner (FSBO)

-As the name implies, a FSBO property refers to one where the property owner has decided to forego using a real estate agent or REALTOR® to sell his or her home.
-Because sellers are responsible for paying agent commissions, their primary motivation for selling a home without an agent is often saving money.
+As the name implies, an FSBO property refers to one where the property owner has decided to forego using a real estate agent or REALTOR® to sell his or her home.
+Since sellers are responsible for paying agent commissions, their primary motivation for selling a home without an agent is often saving money.

 Buying an FSBO property means one of two things for you.
 You can either use your own real estate agent with responsibility for his or her portion of the commission, or you can agree to forego using an agent altogether.
-Either way, recognize that FSBO properties currently make up about 11% of the real estate market, so you may encounter FSBO properties when making your list of potential properties.
+Either way, recognize that FSBO properties currently make up about 11% of the real estate market, so you may encounter some when making your list of potential options.

 2. Short Sale

 When a homeowner is no longer able to make his or her monthly mortgage payments, a foreclosure may be imminent.
 Compared to a short sale, a foreclosure is an involuntary action that occurs when a mortgage lender forcibly takes over legal ownership of a property due to missed payments and outstanding debt.
-When you buy a foreclosed property, you’re purchasing it directly from the banks.
-Buying a foreclosed home
+When you buy a foreclosed property, you’re purchasing it directly from a bank.

 can save you thousands or even tens of thousands of dollars—especially when you consider that banks have no emotional attachment to these properties and will often sell them for significantly less than they’re worth to cut their losses.
 As with a short sale, however, you can typically expect to spend a fair amount of money on repairs and upgrades before moving in.
 The process of buying a foreclosed property can also be quite slow—but once the deal is closed, you can end up with immediate and substantial equity in your new home.